Pet Sitter Faces Hefty Vet Bill After Dog Ate Paper-Wrapped Bread and Grapes; Furious Owner Refuses to Share the Expenses

 The OP can't shoulder the 600-euro bill on their own, so they asked the owner for help.

-The OP was asked by their friend to watch over their dog while she was taking a learning program.
+The OP was asked by their friend to watch over her dog while she was attending a learning program.

 The dog ate bread with paper wrap and a bunch of grapes, so the OP had to take it to the vet.

-The bill was huge, so the OP kept asking the pet owner to shoulder it.
+The bill was substantial, so the OP kept asking the pet owner to shoulder it.

 Redditors didn't side with the OP because of their negligence.

-Had they stored away all the groceries, the dog wouldn't have access to it.
+If they had stored away all the groceries, the dog wouldn't have had access to them.

 Studies published in the Journal of Applied Psychology reveal that misunderstandings in caretaking relationships often arise from unclear boundaries and communication.